schlomo/static-website-with-magic-link-auth/README.md

 A simple Node.js application that serves static files with magic link authentication.

 This implements the ideas described in my blog post [A Login Security Architecture Without Passwords](https://schlomo.schapiro.org/2022/02/login-security-architecture-without-passwords.html).
+See my new blog post [Static Website Authentication with Magic Link Made Easy
+](https://schlomo.schapiro.org/2025/05/static-website-authentication-with.html) for more details about this implementation.

 I wanted to create a simple example that shows how to implement this security architecture.